 Limit pop-ups

-Pop-ups are the worst no matter where they are, but on your smartphone, they can seriously hamper a seamless experience.
-If you want customers to actually buy something from your website, keep the pop-ups to an absolute minimum or get rid of them entirely to ensure your customers can browse your products without having to search for a miniscule “X” to continue the purchase.
+Pop-ups are the worst, no matter where they are, but on your smartphone, they can seriously hamper a seamless experience.
+If you want customers to actually buy something from your website, keep the pop-ups to an absolute minimum or get rid of them entirely to ensure your customers can browse your products without having to search for a minuscule “X” to continue the purchase.

 Personalize the experience

-Personalization makes a big impact on any website, with 80% of consumers more likely to make a purchase from a company offering a personalized experience.
+Personalization makes a big impact on any website, with 40% of shoppers purchasing more due to personalization in an online store (Instapage).
 Subsequently, your mobile commerce platform should embrace personalization, so users don’t feel like they’re missing out when using their smartphone to shop.

 In so many words, yes, your business should absolutely prioritize m-commerce moving forward.
 The trend is clearly sticking around, and the benefits are clear for businesses of all sizes, from wider audiences to improving customer experience.
 Generally speaking, optimizing for m-commerce should be considered more of a “when” question than an “if” question.

-So how can you get started?
+So, how can you get started?
 The best bet is to check out our top small business website builder guides, which recommend some of the top choices on the market based on in-depth research, many of which feature mobile editors specifically designed to help with m-commerce.
-Our top option for ecommerce is Shopify and our top choice overall is Wix.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored’ table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page